Eastman Kodak Shares Popped: What You Need to Know

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-At the time this article was published Fool contributorBrian Pacamparaowns no position in any of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Google, and The Fool owns shares of it.
-Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool'sdisclosure policyalways gets a perfect score.
+At the time this article was published Fool contributorRich Smithdoes not own (or short) shares of any stock named above.
+The Motley Fool has adisclosure policy.
+Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.